dsebastien/dsebastien/README.md

 I also have a [YouTube](https://youtube.com/@dSebastien) channel.

-You can learn more about my projects [here](https://www.dsebastien.net/projects/), and check out [what I'm working on now](https://www.dsebastien.net/now/).
+You can learn more about my projects [here](https://www.dsebastien.net/projects/), [what I'm working on now](https://www.dsebastien.net/now/) and the differents [tools](https://tools.dsebastien.net) I've created.

 #### Where to find me
 You can find me on: